 Having a loved one be arrested for a criminal allegation in South Florida is not easy.
 Whether your girlfriend, your partner, your child, friend, husband, etc, is arrested, it's a stressful and confusing time.
 But you don't have to go it alone.

-It’s an emotional and difficult time.
-That’s why I’ve broken it down to 5 simple steps you can take to offer your loved one the best help possible after they've been arrested.
+It’s an emotional and difficult time, so we've broken down 5 simple steps you can take to offer your loved one the best help possible after they've been arrested.

 - Call a criminal defense attorney so that they can help you every step of the way.
 The right attorney has a team of paralegals, bondsman, investigators, expert witnesses, therapists, and resources you need to help you and ensure your loved one has the best defense possible.